 n Moisture Content of the Porous Backfill

 The porous backfill material is to be in a surface wet condition.
 If the material is too dry, the contractor shall be required to add water to the material.

-The Office of Materials (Special Investigations Section) possesses a video camera with a 90 m (300-foot) probe.
+The Office of Construction and Materials (Special Investigations Section) possesses a video camera with a 300-foot probe.
 The camera is capable of being placed into subdrains for the purpose of monitoring and inspecting the installation.
 The project engineer may request a video inspection by contacting the Special Investigations Engineer.